-Benefits Description You pay overed medications and supplies - when EHA is primary High Option Standard Option Network Retail Pharmacy All copayments are for up to a 30-day supply per prescription.
-Generic: \$10 or the retail pharmacy's usual and customary cost of the drug, whichever is less Generic: \$10 or the retail pharmacy's usual and customar cost of the drug, whichever is less A generic equivalent will be dispensed unless you or your physician specifies that the prescription be dispensed as written (DAW), when a Federally-approved generic drug is available.
+Benefits Description You pay Covered medications and supplies - when GEHA is primary High Option Standard Option Network Retail Pharmacy All copayments are for up to a 30-day supply per prescription.
+A generic equivalent will be dispensed unless you or your physician specifies that the prescription be dispensed as written (DAW), when a Federally-approved generic drug is available.
 If there is no generic equivalent available, you pay the applicable plan coinsurance.
-If you choose a brand name medication when a generic is available, you will be charged the generic copay plus the difference in cost between the brand name and the generic.
-Your physician may call 855-240-0536, if he/she determines there is medical necessity for the brand therapy.
+If you or your physician choose a brand name medication when a generic is available, you will be charged the generic copay plus the difference in cost between the brand name and the generic.
+Your physician may call 855-240-0536, if they determine there is medical necessity for the brand therapy.
 If approved, your coinsurance will be the applicable brand name coinsurance.
 Note: Medications to treat some complex and chronic medical conditions are only available through CVS Specialty.
-See page 82 for the categories of drugs in this program.
-Preferred: 25% of Plan allowance up to a maximum of \$150, for up to a 30-day supply Non-Preferred: 40% of Plan allowance up to a maximum of \$200, for up to a 30-day supply For the third and all subsequent refills of a maintenance medication, you pay the greater of 50% of Plan allowance or the amount described above (except for Maintenance Choice).
-Preferred: 50% of Plan allowand up to a maximum of \$200, for u to a 30-day supply Non-Preferred: 50% of Plan allowance up to a maximum of \$300, for up to a 30-day supply Retail fills eligible for a greater than a 30-day supply will be subject to 50% of Plan allowand up to the maximum of \$500 for preferred and \$600 for non- preferred.
-ACE Inhibitors/Beta Blockers (generics only) Network Retail Pharmacy All copayments are for up to a 30-day supply per prescription.
+See CVS Caremark formulary for the categories of drugs in this program.
+Generic: \$10 or the retail pharmacy's usual and customary cost of the drug, whichever is less Preferred: 25% of Plan allowance up to a maximum of \$150, for up to a 30-day supply Non-Preferred: 40% of Plan allowance up to a maximum of \$200, for up to a 30-day supply For the third and all subsequent refills of a maintenance medication, you pay the greater of 50% of Plan allowance or the amount described above (except for Maintenance Choice).
+Generic: \$10 or the retail pharmacy's usual and customary cost of the drug, whichever is less Preferred: 50% of Plan allowance up to a maximum of \$200, for up to a 30-day supply Non-Preferred: 50% of Plan allowance up to a maximum of \$300, for up to a 30-day supply Retail fills eligible for a greater than a 30-day supply will be subject to 50% of Plan allowance up to the maximum of \$500 for preferred and \$600 for non-preferred.
+ACE Inhibitors/Beta Blockers (blood pressure medication) Network Retail Pharmacy Benefit applies to certain generic oral medications.
+All copayments are for up to a 30-day supply per prescription.
 Note: This benefit is not available at non-network retail pharmacies or CVS Caremark Mail Service.
 Generic: \$10 or the retail pharmacy's usual and customary cost of the drug, whichever is less For preferred or non-preferred medications, please see regular Plan benefits.
 For the third and all subsequent refills of a maintenance medication, you pay the greater of 50% of Plan allowance or the amount described above (except for Maintenance Choice).
-Generic: \$3 or the retail pharmacy's usual and customar cost of the drug, whichever is less For preferred or non-preferred medications, please see regular Plan benefits.
+Generic: \$3 or the retail pharmacy's usual and customary cost of the drug, whichever is less For preferred or non-preferred medications, please see regular Plan benefits.